 Some mailbox providers (mostly the major ones like Gmail or Yahoo) enforce email rate limits on IP addresses.
 The limits are based on the sender reputation.
 If you exceeded this rate and queued too many emails, the delivery speed will decrease.
+You may also reach the maximum email attachment size, which can be a brake factor as well.
 The only solution is to contact the incoming server as frequently as possible to push the queue.
 Whenever an IP exceeds the limit of emails, the SMTP server replies with an error code (for example, 421) to any command.
 You can read more about SMTP commands and response codes in our blog post.
 Also, it’s advised to opt for a dedicated IP address instead of a shared option to maximize the speed of your email flow.

 Another common reason is that your email has been busted by spam filters.
 Don’t panic!
 The filters will let the emails gradually pass to analyze how the rest of the recipients react to the message.
 If there is slow progress, it’s okay.
 Your email campaign is being observed and assessed.
 If it’s stuck, there could be different reasons including the blockage of your IP address.
 In this case, you need to unlist yourself and optimize your email campaign.
 Read our blog post on how to avoid emails going to spam.